RaGESH0T/Authra-bot-policies/README.md

-# Authra-bot-policies
+# Authra Bot Policies
-Legal documents (Terms of Service &amp; Privacy Policy) for the Authra Discord Verification Bot.
+This repository contains the Terms of Service and Privacy Policy for the Authra Discord Verification Bot.

+[Terms of Service]

+[Privacy Policy]